 “So I play a racing game […] and they have implemented SPS as an option.
 I noticed that their reflections are not correctly rendered in the sim and that’s fine.
 However, after playing around with it a bit i also felt like certain things just… lacked depth“.

 “I have had my own misgivings about SPS and it’s effect on presence in VR ever since I suspected it was diminishing the stereoscopic effect in a sculpting app I was spending a lot of time in. […] over time I have been wanting the original sense of presence to return.
 It was this sense of being in a “solid” very convincing synthetic reality even if the world was just very basic geometry“

 This is not something random and there are people that are more sensitive to this change than others.

 Someday there was that weird bug where an overlaid mesh was correctly displayed in the left eye but a little displaced in the right.
 The problem was that the base mesh was drawn using SPS but the overlay was not and that’s when it hit me.
 The problem was not in the overlaid mesh that was displaced but it was actually the base mesh that was displaced because of SPS.
-I disabled SPS from then and after about one month my depth perception was back to normal.
+I disabled SPS from then on and, after about one month, my depth perception was back to normal.